H-Index

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the baseline is 3.
-The description does not add significant extra meaning beyond the schema; the only addition is the implicit notion of semantic ranking, but that is already in the description itself, not per-parameter.
+Schema description coverage is 100% for all 7 parameters, so the baseline is 3.
+The description does not add additional parameter-level meaning beyond the schema, though it does contextualize the query's role in semantic ranking.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.